ustwo/recipe-book/escalivada.md

 Escalivada goes really well with Spanish tortilla de patata or on the side of a steak.

-## Alergies and dietary requirements
+## Allergies and dietary requirements

 * Gluten free
 * Lactose free